 Poachers Were My Prey

-Eighteen Years as an Undercover Wildlife OfficerBlack Squirrel Books™, Nature, New Releases
+Eighteen Years as an Undercover Wildlife OfficerBlack Squirrel Books™, Nature, Recent Releases

 Winner of the Outdoor Writers Association of America 2013 Excellence in Craft Award

 I looked him straight in the eye and lied.
 “Game warden . . . ?
 I ain’t no game warden!”

 The poacher paused, mulling over my answer, and added quietly, “Then why you askin’ so many questions?”

 Thus begins the story of R. T. Stewart’s career as an undercover wildlife law enforcement officer with the Ohio Department of Natural Resources, Division of Wildlife.
 For nearly two decades, Stewart infiltrated poaching rings throughout Ohio, the Midwest, and beyond.
 Poachers Were My Prey chronicles his many exciting undercover adventures, detailing the techniques he used in putting poachers behind bars.
 It also reveals, for the first time, the secrets employed by undercover wildlife officers in catching the bad guys.